 One of the largely accepted tenants of aircraft design is that the vehicle be symmetrical from side to side.
-The Blohm & Voss BV 141 threw that convention out the window in favor of a main fuselage which housed the power plant and a secondary crew cabin located further out on the wing.
+The Blohm & Voss BV 141 threw that convention out the window in favor of a main fuselage that housed the power plant and a secondary crew cabin located further out on the wing.

-While it may look counter-intuitive, the asymmetrical design is surprisingly functional in more ways than one.
+While it may look counterintuitive, the asymmetrical design is surprisingly functional in more ways than one.
 It helped to offset the torque generated by the engine’s rotation while at the same time giving the reconnaissance crew a more unobstructed view from the cockpit.

 Despite these positive design attributes, only a small number of BV 141s were ultimately produced since the Focke-Wulf was already doing a satisfactory job running air reconnaissance.

 Don’t you just love it when a weird plane has a weird name to go with it?
 The “Pregnant Guppy” as this modified Boeing 377 is fondly referred to, was born from NASA’s need for a way to transport bulky components for the Apollo missions.
-They came up with this bloated, ungainly looking plane, but clearly it did its job and is one of the lesser-known aircraft to play a supporting role in the space program.
+They came up with this bloated, ungainly-looking plane, but clearly, it did its job and is one of the lesser-known aircraft to play a supporting role in the space program.

 The early days of aviation were like the wild west, and designers could basically do whatever they wanted.
 There were no computer simulations to help test the feasibility of a design.
-You simply dreamed it up, built it and went for it.
+You simply dreamed it up, built it, and went for it.
 This all-out style of hands-on learning yielded some true gems as far as weird airplanes go.
-Case in point – the Caproni CA 60 built in Italy in 1921.
+Case in point – the Caproni CA 60 was built in Italy in 1921.

-If one pair of wings is good, then three sets of triple wings is even better, right?
+If one pair of wings is good, then three sets of triple wings are even better, right?
 Wrong…so very wrong.
 Still, hats off to the pilot who managed to get this 77-foot-long, 30-foot-high beast 60 feet in the air and who lived to shake his head and tell about it.

 The military is always innovating and some of the ideas that are thrown out there are a little strange.
 The Curtiss-Wright VZ-7 was one of those bizarre inventions.
 Billed as the “flying Jeep,” the VZ-7 was indeed a mash-up between an aircraft and a Jeep.